enspiral/handbook/src/nodes/README.md

 Each node has two representatives who are responsible to communicate with the board:

-- Enspiral Europe: Michal Korzonek, Joriam Ramos
+- Enspiral Europe: Michal Korzonek, Joriam Ramos (still?)
-- Enspiral DAO: Itamar Goldminz, Joshua Vial
+- Enspiral Forge: Kate Beecroft, Joshua Vial (confirm)
-- Kūmara node: Sukie Conley, Hailey Cooperrider
+- Enspiral Kūmara: Julien Leyre, Hailey Cooperrider

 Details on each node are available on the following pages.